foxplayzz/Fancy-Elytras/README.md

 # Fancy Elytras

-Fancy Elytras is a Minecraft project for version 1.21.2+ that enables custom elytra designs using trims rather than core shaders.
+Fancy Elytras is a Minecraft project for version 1.21.2+ that enables custom elytra designs using custom trims rather than core shaders.

 ## Custom Elytra Textures